 2. There is a lack of publicly available evidence, definitions, and procedures, inhibiting observation of SSR activities, which leads to a lack of clarity regarding what is being done, when it is done, by whom, and how.

-3. There is also a lack of community review and accountability, denying the ICANN community opportunities to provide input on SSR matters.
+3. There is a lack of community review and accountability, denying the ICANN community opportunities to provide input on SSR matters.

 4. ICANN org does not currently have an overarching strategy, identifiable goals, or a clear and comprehensive SSR policy.
-Without a functional SSR strategy and integrated security and risk management (e.g., policy, procedures, standards, baselines, guidelines), SSR related responsibilities are not assigned, measured, and tracked, leading to a lack of transparency and accountability.
+Without a functional SSR strategy and integrated security and risk management (e.g., policy, procedures, standards, baselines, guidelines), SSR-related responsibilities are not assigned, measured, and tracked, leading to a lack of transparency and accountability.

 SSR1 Recommendation 1

-ICANN should publish a single, clear and consistent statement of its SSR remit and limited technical mission.
-ICANN should elicit and gain public feedback in order to reach a consensus-based statement.
+“ICANN should publish a single, clear and consistent statement of its SSR remit and limited technical mission.
+ICANN should elicit and gain public feedback in order to reach a consensus-based statement.”

-SSR2 Conclusion: This recommendation remains relevant, was partially implemented, but did not fully achieve the intended effect of having a consensus-based, clear, and consistent statement describing ICANN org’s SSR remit and technical mission.
+SSR2 Conclusion: This recommendation remains relevant as it was partially implemented but did not fully achieve the intended effect of having a consensus-based, clear, and consistent statement describing ICANN org’s SSR remit and technical mission.

 Rationale:

 The team observed that a statement exists, and that ICANN org updated (but no longer maintains) that statement as a result of a review by the community.
-Despite the existence of this statement and its clear definition of Security, Stability, and Resiliency, the use of these definitions remains inconsistent.
-Side conversations with team members who have access to the text of ICANN org’s contracts with various contracted parties have indicated that the definitions of Security and Stability used within ICANN org’s agreements with contracted parties are different.
+Despite the existence of this statement and its clear definitions of “Security, Stability, and Resiliency” the use of these definitions remains inconsistent.
+Side conversations with team members who have access to the text of ICANN org’s contracts with various contracted parties have indicated that the definitions of “security” and “stability” used within ICANN org’s agreements with contracted parties are different.

-No metrics were provided to evaluate whether the implementation had the intended effect of providing clear and consistent information on its SSR remit and the limits of its technical mission; given the different ways that the term “SSR” is used throughout ICANN, it did not lead to the common definition that was expected by the SSR1 Review Team.
+No metrics were provided to evaluate whether the implementation had the intended effect of providing clear and consistent information on its SSR remit and the limits of its technical mission.
+Given the different ways that the term “SSR” is used throughout ICANN, it did not lead to the common definition that was expected by the SSR1 Review Team.

 SSR1 Recommendation 2

-ICANN’s definition and implementation of its SSR remit and limited technical mission should be reviewed in order to maintain consensus and elicit feedback from the Community.
-The process should be repeated on a regular basis, perhaps in conjunction with the cycle of future SSR reviews.
+“ICANN’s definition and implementation of its SSR remit and limited technical mission should be reviewed in order to maintain consensus and elicit feedback from the Community.
+The process should be repeated on a regular basis, perhaps in conjunction with the cycle of future SSR reviews.”

 SSR2 Conclusion: This recommendation remains relevant and was not fully implemented.
 The intended effect of having a regular public review process for ICANN org’s SSR remit and associated technical mission was not achieved.